Homelessness in South Africa: Apartheid period

 During the apartheid period, racial segregation and anti-black policies were used to preserve white rule of the country.
 Zoning laws controlled movement and places of residence for black people, forcing them into black townships in the white-ruled cities.
 Visible homelessness was not allowed on the streets, so those who were homeless due to apartheid policies moved into shack settlements.

 Natives Land Act 1913, known as the Black Land Act, legalised the use of racial distinction that denied rural black farmers access to land.
 Formed forced 'scheduled areas' that prevented the buying and selling of land to make any profit.
 It encouraged segregation, controlled movement, and spatially segregated residence within urban areas, and expanded throughout the apartheid.

 From this piece of legislation, more policies and legislation of racial segregation were enacted, limiting areas for blacks to live, forcing them into townships.
 The Native Land Act was the first piece of legislation to enforce territorial segregation and was the beginning of racial segregation in institutionalising it into South African legislation.

 In 1927, the first township called Langa was founded in Cape Town.
 In the 1950s, townships of Nyanga and Guglethu were developed and increased in size.

 Severe housing shortages in 1968 led to overcrowding and people constructed informal illegal settlements throughout the cities.

 Causes

 Homelessness is shaped by social and economic insecurity which is worsened by informal housing and lack of legislation by the government.
-Financial pressure put on those living on the street is worsened as they have no ability to accumulate wealth, unlike the shack population.
+Financial pressure put on those living on the street is worsened as they have no ability to accumulate wealth, unlike the population living in shacks.

+Unemployment is known to contribute to homelessness.
+South Africa has seen an improvement in its unemployment rate, with the national average dropping from 36.2% in 2014 to 31.9% in 2025.

+The South African economy is growing, and according to Statistics South Africa, it grew by 0.6% in the fourth quarter of 2024.
+The growth was led by agriculture, finance, and trade on the supply (production) side of the economy.
+Household spending led growth on the demand (expenditure) side.

-Even with improving economy unemployment is still at 27%, contributing to homelessness.High rates of migration into urban areas whereby the government is unable to cope with the influx.
+High rates of migration into urban areas whereby the government is unable to cope with the influx.
 Post-apartheid, free movement of non-white South Africans into areas that were restricted to them, resulting in not enough employment opportunities available.